Professional reference for the building trades · tradeconvert.pro · NIST Verified

 NEC Chapter 9 EMT conduit wire limits for standard THHN copper.

-• A 3/4" EMT conduit has a total internal area of 0.533 square inches.
+• 1.
+Find the Conduit Area: According to NEC Chapter 9, a 3/4" EMT conduit has a total internal area of 0.533 square inches.
+Under the 40% fill rule, the maximum allowable fill is 0.213 square inches.

-• Dividing allowable area by wire area: 0.213 ÷ 0.0366 = 5.82.
+• 3.
+The Math: Divide the allowable area by the wire area (0.213 ÷ 0.0366 = 5.82).